apache/druid/docs/tutorials/tutorial-latest-by.md

 ## Use LATEST_BY to retrieve updated values

-Sometimes you want to read the latest value of one dimension or measure as it relates to another dimension.
-In a transactional database, you might maintain dimension or measure using UPSERT, but in Druid you can append all updates or changes during ingestion.
+Sometimes, you want to read the latest value of one dimension or measure in relation to another dimension.
+In a transactional database, you might maintain dimensions or measures using UPSERT, but in Druid you can append all updates or changes during ingestion.
 The LATEST_BY function lets you get the most recent value for the dimension with the following type of query:

 ```sql
 SELECT dimension,